 Depending on what types of products or services you sell and where, you may also need to register in a few other cases.

 After the registration, HMRC will send a VAT registration certificate along with your:

 You will not be able to charge or show VAT on your business invoices until you get your VAT number.
 However, you may still have to pay VAT for that period.

 What is postponed VAT accounting, and how does it work?

 Since January 1, 2021, businesses registered for VAT in the UK that import goods into the country from any part of the world can implement postponed VAT accounting.

-Postponed VAT allows businesses to carry out VAT accounting on their VAT Return, instead of paying the due right away.
+Postponed VAT allows businesses to carry out VAT accounting on their VAT Return instead of paying the due immediately.

 The objective of implementing postponed VAT accounting is to avoid any cash flow interruption of a business when importing.

 When importing, VAT will be considered on the VAT Return, and you must fill three boxes out of the 9 boxes.